CreativeInquiry/ofxRobotArm/README.md

 ## Overview
-`ofxRobotArm` is structured in multiple parts: [Controllers](/src/controllers), [Drivers](/src/drivers), [Kinematics](/src/kinematics), [Path](/src/path), [Utils](/src/utils), and [World](/src/world).
-Controllers contain the main RobotController and other useful controllers.
-Drivers contains the drivers for each manufacture ofxRobotArm supports: Universal Robots, ABB, KUKA, and many more.
-Kinematics contains the kinematic model for each arm, inverse kinematic sovlers, and the relaxedIK sovler thread.
-Path contains helper classes for interfacing with paths.
-Utils contain many useful utilities.
-World contains useful classes for describing the working enviroment.
+`ofxRobotArm` is structured in multiple parts: [Controllers](/src/controllers), [Drivers](/src/drivers), [Kinematics](/src/kinematics), [Model](/src/model), [Path](/src/path), [Utils](/src/utils), and [World](/src/world).
+[Controllers](/src/controllers) contain the main RobotController and other useful controllers.
+[Drivers](/src/drivers) contains the drivers for each manufacture ofxRobotArm supports: Universal Robots, ABB, KUKA, and many more coming.
+[Kinematics](/src/kinematics) contains the forward and inverse kinematic solvers.
+[Model](/src/model) contains the representation of the robot arm loaded from a URDF.
+[Path](/src/path) contains helper classes for interfacing with paths.
+[Utils](/src/utils) contain many useful utilities.
+[World](/src/world) contains useful classes for describing the working enviroment.

 ## Examples
-We've also included a number of example projects that show you the most common ways of programming 6-axis robots:
+We've also included an [example project](example-urdf) that show you the most common ways of programming 6-axis robots:

-**1. Direct Manipulation**
+    **1. FOLLOW_GIZMO
- - [`example-urdf`](/example-urdf) lets you use your mouse to drag around and rotate your robot.
+    The Robot follows the end effector goal position and prientation represented as a gizmo.
+This allows for direct manipulation of the end effector pose.
+    **2. LOOK_AT_TARGET
+    The orientation of the end effector is set by the look-at transform from the end effector Pose to the look at target gizmo.
+    **3. FOLLOW_CIRCLE
+    This mode follows a sprial path that is generated at run time.
+The orientation is set by the end effector goal gizmo.

 ## Licensing
 `ofxRobotArm` is licensed under the [THE ANTI-CAPITALIST SOFTWARE LICENSE (v 1.4)](LICENSE)